Top tips from experts on looking after your baby and their delicate skin during the summer.

 How to keep your baby’s skin clean in the summer

 Dr Pixie McKenna explains: “After a long day of playing in the sun, sea and sand, it is important to cleanse baby’s skin.
 But after being exposed to all these irritants it is important to clean the skin with only the purest and gentlest tools for the job.
-Bath babies in lukewarm water using a non-perfumed gentle wash and for diaper changes, consider using a wipe that contains minimal ingredients (and are free from chemicals like sodium hydroxide, sodium citrate, hydrogenated castor oil, sodium benzoate to name a few).
+Bath babies in lukewarm water using a non-perfumed gentle wash and for nappy changes, consider using a wipe that contains minimal ingredients (and are free from chemicals like sodium hydroxide, sodium citrate, hydrogenated castor oil, sodium benzoate to name a few).
 WaterWipes and WaterWipes with Soapberry, are specifically made to clean your baby’s little hands, face and bottoms, whilst maintaining their skin barrier function.
 They consist of 99.9% water and a drop of fruit extract making it the world’s purest wipe.”

 For more information on baby skin conditions, check out the article on common skin problems and rashes as your baby grows up.